 Orlando isn’t just the most visited tourism destination in the United States because of its world-class theme parks, famed eateries or sprawling resorts.
 Thanks to scores of affordable and unique experiences, it’s also a top value destination.
-In fact, Orlando was named the No. 1 cheapest destination in the U.S. to travel to according to a Hopper report in 2021.
+In fact, Orlando was named one of the top 5 most affordable cities for family vacations by Forbes Advisor.

 FREE IN ORLANDO

 Theme Parks and Attractions

 - Disney Springs: With a nod to Central Florida’s refreshing natural springs, this outdoor escape features 120 acres of unique boutiques, award-winning restaurants and lively entertainment.
 Relax by the water, stroll through shops, make fun memories and take plenty of selfies.
 Every Saturday, families can join in the fun at the Disney Springs Kids Club, a free experience featuring interactive entertainment for all ages located at The Landing.

 - Disney’s Boardwalk: Located within walking distance of EPCOT and Disney’s Hollywood Studios and inspired by a charming, turn-of-the-20th-century Atlantic City, Disney’s BoardWalk features free admission to enjoy a stroll along a Coney Island-style boardwalk and enjoy complimentary evening entertainment that includes jugglers, comedians and even fire-eaters.
 Like Disney Springs, it’s connected to Disney’s complimentary ferry system via the adjacent Disney’s BoardWalk Villas.